ali-negary/JuiceMaster/README.md

-# Juice Master: Battery Insights API
+# Juice Master: Battery Insights Service

 JuiceMaster is a Flask-based API for managing batteries and tracking battery-related issues.
 It provides endpoints to perform CRUD operations on batteries, log battery information, and manage battery issues.